Squid Proxy: Filter clients by IP and MAC

 http_access deny all

-Next, we use (http_access deny SRC_MAC) to block http (http_access deny) access to MACs contained in the ACL (SRC_MAC).
+• (http_access deny SRC_MAC) = We then use “http_access deny” to block http access to the contained MACs in the file “/etc/squid/SRC_MAC.txt”.

-Now let’s create the /etc/squid/SRC_MAC.txt file.
-For this we can use an editor:
+Now let’s create the file /etc/squid/SRC_MAC.txt.
+For this we can use an editor like nano.
+Let’s use the command below.

 sudo nano /etc/squid/SRC_MAC.txt

-Then add the MACs you want to block.
-Put one MAC per line.
-Example:
+Then add the MACs of the computers you want to block.
+Place one MAC per line.
+As in the example below.

 08:00:27:55:11:11